Do you tend to increase volume because music does not sound involving at lower volume levels?

 Shinkoh 2W tantalum resistor was a reference for us for all resistors until… you may have guessed it, we tested the new non magnetic AN tantalum resistors range.
 The test application was an attenuator, stepped ladder type, which is a least compromised standard passive device to adjust the volume unless auto-transfromers (TVC) are used.
 What we did is simply swapped the two series resistors (100K Ohms), which are always in series with the signal.
 We swapped different resistors pairs and compared the results based on our listening impressions before and after.

 The ladder attenuator has seen many resistors in the past years.
-Originally, there were Caddock (very bright and noisy sounding) resistors, which were replaced by Kiwame (lush but rather one dimensional sounding), Allen Bradley (open but a bit noisy) and eventually by AN 2W magnetic tantalums (least compromised of the former).
+Originally, there were Caddock (very bright and noisy sounding) resistors, which were replaced by Kiwame (lush but rather one dimensional sounding), Allen Bradley (open but a bit noisy sound) and eventually by AN 2W magnetic tantalums (least compromised of the former).
 The next candidate was the AN 2W non magnetic copper tantalums.

 What became very apparent is that the noise floor dropped significantly with non magnetic AN 2W copper tantalums relative to the their magnetic predecessor.
 The sound became free of haze and the background turned completely pitch dark.
 The effect is very similar if capacitors are replaced by the Black Gates.
 When the level of noise drops, one can suddenly hear all the micro details and harmonics better and the sound stage tends to open up as well with everything becoming more three dimensional.